yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

-# Send your first data transaction (Node.js)
+# Send your first zero-value transaction (Node.js)

-**In this tutorial, you'll use the IOTA JavaScript client library to create a program that sends data transactions on the IOTA Devnet network.**
+**In this tutorial, you'll use the IOTA JavaScript client library to create a program that sends zero-value transactions on the IOTA Devnet network.**

-**Note:** Sending a value transaction is similar to sending a data transaction, but it requires an address that contains IOTA tokens.
+**Note:** Sending a value transaction is similar to sending a zero-value transaction, but it requires an address that contains IOTA tokens.

 ## Prerequisites